jonathonmcclen/mac-linux-admin/README.md

 Most of the scripts in this repo work out of the box but can be modified to your liking.

-# How to make executable

-# how to run on with CRON jobs

 1. **Create a Bash Script**: Create a new file with a `.sh` extension.
 For example, `clean-desktop.sh`.

    ```bash